 - Hepatitis B - A series of three vaccines for all students born on or after January 1, 1994.
 The third dose must not have been given before 24 weeks of age.

-- Varicella (Chicken Pox) - A minimum of two doses before entering kindergarten and for new enrolling first and second grade students (effective March 3, 2010) unless a history of chickenpox disease or lab tests are provided by a licensed qualified physician or licensed nurse practitioner.
+- Varicella (Chicken Pox) - A minimum of two doses before entering kindergarten (effective March 3, 2010) and for new enrolling first through fourth grade students unless a history of chickenpox disease or lab tests are provided by a licensed qualified physician or licensed nurse practitioner.
 The first chickenpox dose must have been administered after 12 months of age.

-- Tdap (Booster) - for all rising 6th graders and new enrolling 7th -12th graders (tetanus, diphtheria and pertussis).
-If a tetanus-containing vaccine has been administered in the five years prior to 6th grade entry, this booster vaccine is not required.
-Tetanus containing vaccines can be documented as DPT, Td, Dtap or Tdap.
+- Tdap (Booster) - for all rising 6th graders and new enrolling seventh -12th graders (tetanus, diphtheria and pertussis).

 The Centers for Disease Control and Prevention (CDC) recommends meningococcal meningitis vaccination for all children age 11-12 with a booster at age 16.

 Visit your family doctor or for free routine immunizations for children visit the Virginia Beach Department of Public Health.
 Please call ahead for clinic hours: 757.518.2700.